padrino/padrino-framework/posts/looking-at-projects-using-padrino.md

 ### Notable Mentions

-In addition to those projects, there are many others out there which we know about and many more which we don’t!
+In addition to those projects, there are many others out there which we know about and many more which we don't!
 Here is a list of a few more we thought were worth checking out: